Vansire: Angel Youth and After Fillmore County (2018 - present)

 Vansire released their second album Angel Youth in April 2018 on Spirit Goth Records.
 Augustin and Winemiller produced and mastered the album themselves, and it is the band's first full length album that featured collaborations with other artists.

 In June 2019, the duo released their single "Metamodernity", also recording an Audiotree Live session at Audiotree's studios in Chicago later that August.

 In July 2020, Vansire released "Central Time", a single featuring Chicago-based rapper Mick Jenkins in their first collaboration together.
 In an interview announcing the single, Augustin said the single began as an instrumental demo that Winemiller sent him in September 2019, which sat untouched for roughly eight months until the duo returned back to it, finishing it up in the beginning of June 2020.

 During this period of the band's history, Augustin said that Vansire found itself leaning in an "increasingly dance-oriented direction" with regard to musical sound, and that the duo has started to draw influence from more "dancey, funk-imbued music".

 On October 16, 2020, Vansire released After Fillmore County, a seven song EP which brought back FLOOR CRY, and featured Philadelphia-based rapper Ivy Sole.

 In April 2021, Vansire released a remix of Sydney-based producer-artist Swaine Delgado's "F Me Up", their first remix.

 In May 2022, Vansire released their third LP, The Modern Western World.

+In June 2026, Vansire released their fourth studio album titled Taking Solace.